 Whilst most members will apply for CSci with a Masters level Qualification, combinations and equivalents may be accepted.
-For further information on Master's level qualifications across the United Kingdom please see our Qualifications document available online.
 If you do not hold the appropriate qualification, you will be required to complete an equivalency report, further details of which can be found in Appendix 1.